MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 ### System.Collections.Hashtable

-This cmdlet saves the hash table in the variable specified by the value of the **BindingVariable** parameter.
+This cmdlet saves the hashtable in the variable specified by the value of the **BindingVariable** parameter.

 ## NOTES

 - Before using `Import-LocalizedData`, localize your user messages.
-Format the messages for each locale (UI culture) in a hash table of key-value pairs, and save the hash table in a file with the same name as the script and a `.psd1` file name extension.
+Format the messages for each locale (UI culture) in a hashtable of key-value pairs, and save the hashtable in a file with the same name as the script and a `.psd1` filename extension.
 Create a directory under the script directory for each supported UI culture, and then save the `.psd1` file for each UI culture in the directory with the UI culture name.

-  For example, localize your user messages for the de-DE locale and format them in a hash table.
-  Save the hash table in a `<ScriptName>.psd1` file.
-Then create a `de-DE` subdirectory under the script directory, and save the German `<ScriptName\>.psd1` file in the `de-DE` subdirectory.
+  For example, localize your user messages for the de-DE locale and format them in a hashtable.
+Save the hashtable in a `<ScriptName>.psd1` file.
+Then create a `de-DE` subdirectory under the script directory, and save the German `<ScriptName>.psd1` file in the `de-DE` subdirectory.
 Repeat this method for each locale that you support.

 - `Import-LocalizedData` performs a structured search for the localized user messages for a script.